-"We are pleased with our performance for the quarter just ended, particularly considering that we incurred substantial start up costs to enter the Dallas/Fort Worth market all of which was absorbed into expense for the third quarter," said Thomas J. Frank, Conn's Chairman and Chief Executive Officer.
-"We feel that the same store sales performance for such quarter illustrates what we believe to be the turn around in our recent same store sales trend.
+"We are obviously pleased with our performance for the fourth quarter, particularly with the same store sales growth of 11.7%," said Thomas J. Frank, Conn's Chairman and Chief Executive Officer.
+"We feel that this sales performance certainly illustrates a turn around in our recent same store sales trend.
 Our emphasis on track sales and our ability to take advantage of new product opportunities in bedding and lawn and garden categories seems to be providing positive results.
-Our holiday selling season is off to an impressive start, and we hope to see positive same store sales increases for the balance of this fiscal year."
+Our holiday selling season was impressive and we saw progressively higher increases in same store sales in all three months of the quarter."